Ben Greenman: Collaborations

 Greenman has also collaborated on celebrity memoirs.
-His most frequent collaborator has been Questlove; he co-wrote the hip-hop memoir Mo Meta Blues, a food-themed book called Something to Food About, a book about creativity and innovation called Creative Quest, and a conceptual cookbook called Mixtape Potluck.
-In addition, he wrote memoirs with the funk musician George Clinton and Brian Wilson, co-founder of the Beach Boys, as well as with the actress Mariel Hemingway, Gene Simmons of KISS, and Simon Cowell of American Idol.
-The Questlove and Wilson books were best-sellers.
+His most frequent collaborator has been Questlove; he co-wrote the hip-hop memoir Mo Meta Blues (2014), a food-themed book called Something to Food About (2015), a book about creativity and innovation called Creative Quest (2016), a conceptual cookbook called Mixtape Potluck (2018), and two books of music history, Music is History (2021) and Hip-Hop is History (2024).
+In addition, he wrote memoirs with the funk musician George Clinton, the funk musician Sly Stone, Brian Wilson, co-founder of the Beach Boys, Steven van Zandt, as well as with the actress Mariel Hemingway, Gene Simmons of KISS, and Simon Cowell of American Idol.
+The Questlove, Wilson, and Van Zandt books were best-sellers.

 Other work

-Greenman's journalism and short fiction have appeared in many magazines and newspapers, including The New Yorker, where he worked as an editor from 2000 to 2014, the Paris Review, Zoetrope: All-Story.
+Greenman's journalism and short fiction have appeared in many magazines and newspapers, including The New Yorker, where he worked as an editor from 2000 to 2014, The Paris Review, Zoetrope: All-Story.
 He has also moderated many events, including Literary Death Match, Literary Upstart, and the National Book Foundation's 5 Under 35 Ceremony.

+Greenman is also the executive editor at AUWA Books, a publishing imprint launched by Questlove in 2023.

 Personal life

-Greenman is married to art director Gail Ghezzi and has two children: Daniel and Jakob (6'2"), both of whom were born when the couple lived in Brooklyn.
+Greenman is married to art director Gail Ghezzi and has two children: Daniel and Jakob, both of whom were born when the couple lived in Brooklyn.
 The family currently lives in Ridgewood, New Jersey.